UK police probing Shell, ENI Nigerian oil block deal

-LAGOS (Reuters) - British police are investigating a money-laundering allegation related to a big oil field bought by Shell (RDSa.L) and ENI (ENI.MI) from Nigeria for $1.3 billion, after most of the cash they paid ended up in a company linked to a former Nigerian oil minister.
+LAGOS, July 24 (Reuters) - British police are investigating a money-laundering allegation related to a big oil field bought by Shell and ENI from Nigeria for $1.3 billion, after most of the cash they paid ended up in a company linked to a former Nigerian oil minister.

 The probe concerns offshore block OPL 245, which industry sources say contains up to 9.23 billion barrels of crude - more than enough to keep China running for two and a half years - the ownership of which had been in dispute for more than a decade.